Code-Institute-Submissions/milestone-project-132/README.md

 - tinypng: reduce image file size

 ## Testing ##
-- [HTML code validator](https://validator.w3.org/) - No errors or warnings (after fixing 1 inital bug identified this way)
+- [HTML code validator](https://validator.w3.org/) - No errors or warnings (after fixing 1 initial bug identified this way)
 - [CSS code validator](https://jigsaw.w3.org/css-validator/) - No errors or warnings
 - Checking that all links are live and lead to the expected destination.
 Checking that this is true for all pages.
 - Viewing all pages on all of the available devices in Chrome developer tools.
 Several issues discovered this way and fixed satisfactorily.
 There may still be screen sizes for which the behaviour is not perfect.
-- Checking for and removing any unused css classes
+- Checking for and removing any unused CSS classes
-- Checking for and removing any unused features within css classes
+- Checking for and removing any unused features within CSS classes
-- Checking all images have alternate text (background-images were excluded from the check as they are purely aestetic)
+- Checking all images have alternate text (background-images were excluded from the check as they are purely aesthetic)
 - Test using Chrome and Safari
 - Check that all Bootstrap columns are children of Bootstrap rows